JuanDeAguero/Flow/README.md

 }
 ```
 <br>
-After running three trials of this code on a machine with a NVIDIA QUADRO P5000, the best accuracy for classifying digits was 96% after 10 epochs.
+After running 3 trials of this code on a machine with a NVIDIA QUADRO P5000, the best accuracy for classifying digits was 96% after 10 epochs.
 This is a simple convolutional network and it can be improved to achieve better accuracy.
 For example, introducing dropout.<br><br>
 <img src="chart1.png" />
 The total time for training was 21 minutes for the best trial.
 Other ML libraries such as Torch would train this network in less time (<10 mins).
-Nonetheless, <em>Flow</em> is at an early stage of development and it is reassuring to see how it can successfully train a convolutional neural network in reasonable time.
+Nonetheless, <em>Flow</em> is at an experimental library and it is reassuring to see how it can successfully train a convolutional neural network in reasonable time.

 ## Performance 📈
-Running batched matrix multiplications with varying batch sizes (from 100 to 1000000) and comparing the performance to the same operations using Torch.
+Results running batched matrix multiplications with varying batch sizes (from 100 to 1000000) and comparing the performance to the same operations using Torch:
 ```cpp
 int batchSize = 100;
 NARRAY arr1 = Flow::RandomUniform({ batchSize, 3, 4 }, -0.9999f, 0.9999f);